fuhad479/fuhad479/README.md

 ## ABOUT ME

-Hey there, My name is Fuhad Hasan.
-I am a self taught professional frontend developer based in Bangladesh.
-I am learning frontend development since 2020.
-I love to write code and make something amazing with it, also I eager to learn new technologies everyday.
-Recently I just graduated from a small bootcamp, and I learned how to work with redux & RTK Query to mange state and call API etc.

-Currently I am learning Node Js, express, MongoDB and besides I am also building frontend projects to make myself more confident on frontend
+As a junior frontend developer with a passion for creating engaging and user-friendly experiences, I am dedicated to leveraging my skills in HTML, CSS, and JavaScript to build dynamic and responsive web applications.
+I thrive in a collaborative environment and enjoy working with others to develop innovative solutions to complex problems.

+With a strong foundation in front-end technologies, I am eager to continue learning and exploring new tools and frameworks to enhance my skills and contribute to the success of my team.
+I am detail-oriented and committed to producing high-quality code that is both maintainable and scalable.

+Whether working on a solo project or collaborating with others, I approach each task with a positive attitude and a willingness to learn and grow.
+I am excited about the opportunity to join a team that values creativity, collaboration, and innovation, and am confident in my ability to make a positive contribution as a junior frontend developer.

 ## REACH ME AT